modelflows/modelflowsapp/modaldecomposition.md

 ### Superresolution Tool <a id="superresolution-tool"></a>
-The supperresolution tool, based on SVD, is a technique used to improve the quality of a dataset that contains incomplete or noisy data.
-This technique involves using statistical methods to identify and remove noise from the data, or to fill in missing data points with more accurate estimates.
+The super-resolution tool, based on SVD, is a technique used to improve the quality of a dataset that contains incomplete or noisy data.
+This technique involves using statistical methods to identify and remove noise from the data or to fill in missing data points with more accurate estimates.
 The goal is to produce a more accurate and reliable dataset that can be used for further analysis.
 Superresolution tool aims to improve the overall quality of the dataset.

 ![Figure text](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/SuperTool.png?raw=true)